spryker/spryker-docs/docs/scos/user/features/202108.0/customer-access-feature-overview.md

   - /docs/en/customer-access-feature-overview
 ---

-_Customer Access_ allows store administrators to define if a certain information is visible to logged out users.
+_Customer Access_ lets store administrators define whether a certain information is visible to logged out users.

-The feature allows you to give your customers the ability to hide content from customers that are not logged-in to their shop.
+The feature lets you give your customers the ability to hide content from customers that are not logged-in to their shop.
 You can restrict access to prices, products, product availability, carts, and shopping lists.

 ![Content Restrictions](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Company+Account+Management/Hide+Content+from+Logged+out+Users/Hide+Content+from+Logged+out+Users/Content+restrictions.png)